-You can sometimes reduce the file size of a PDF simply by using the Save As Other command.
+You can sometimes reduce the file size of a PDF simply by using the File > Reduce File Size, or File > Save As Other command.
 Reducing the size of PDFs improves their performance—particularly when they’re being opened on the web—without altering their appearance.

 The Reduce File Size command resamples and recompresses images, removes embedded Base-14 fonts, and subset-embeds fonts that were left embedded.
 It also compresses document structure and cleans up elements such as invalid bookmarks.
 If the file size is already as small as possible, this command has no effect.

 Reducing the file size of a digitally signed document removes the signature.

 Adobe is testing the simplified optimize PDF experience with two different names - Reduce File Size or Compress PDF.
 Therefore, after updating to the latest release, you see either the Compress PDF option or the Reduce File Size option.
 From the functionality perspective, both the options are the same.